 If you were to map Jerome Robbins' New York, what would be some of the pivotal locations?

 Robbins moved from Weehawken to Manhattan in 1940 and never left.
-He landed first at the corner of 6th Avenue and 31st Street, spent a few years in Greenwich Village, then moved to Park Avenue and 55th St., but spent most of his life on the Upper East Side, from 1955 to his death in 1998.
+He landed first near Carnegie Hall, spent some time in Greenwich Village, then moved to Park Avenue and 55th St., but spent most of his life on the Upper East Side, from 1955 to his death in 1998.

 But where he lived does not fully capture Robbins’ New York.
 One of the most pivotal locations in the visions of the city that he created would have to be the area around Lincoln Center, known as Lincoln Square or San Juan Hill prior to the rise of the performing arts center.
 This was the area that inspired West Side Story, which initially was called East Side Story and centered on a conflict between Jews and Italian Catholics on the Lower East Side.
 The idea of creating a musical based on placing Shakespeare’s Romeo and Juliet in modern-day New York began in 1949 but soon fizzled.
 When the creators returned to the idea in 1955, it was much clearer that the current-day conflict was about the influx of Puerto Ricans in New York and the massive urban renewal plan for Lincoln Square.
 East Side Story became West Side Story.